angular-ui/ui-select2/README.md

 ## Testing

 We use [Grunt](http://gruntjs.com/) to check for JavaScript syntax errors and execute all unit tests.
-To run grunt, simply execute:
+To run Grunt, simply execute:

 `$ grunt`

-To have Grunt automatically lint and test your files whenever you make a code change, use:
+This will lint and test the code, then exit.
+To have Grunt stay open and automatically lint and test your files whenever you make a code change, use:

-`$ grunt watch:karma`
+`$ grunt karma:server watch`

 This will start a Karma server in the background and run unit tests in Firefox and PhantomJS whenever the source code or spec file is saved.